 When my daughter asks, “what’s that?,” I pause.
 How do I begin to approach a topic as horrible as war, in the context of a car ride?

-Current events have started to spark the same sorts of conversations, as we watch the horror unfolding in Afghanistan after 20 years of conflict there.
-I’m uncertain how to process it all, let alone answer the concerned glances my daughter gives me when we’re watching or listening to the news.
+Current events have started to spark the same sorts of conversations, as we watch the horror unfolding in Ukraine.
+I’m uncertain how to process it all, let alone answer the questions my daughter has after hearing bits and pieces here and there.

 The balance between trying to keep current events age-appropriate, but also not keeping my kids in a bubble, is a tightrope I feel utterly unequipped to walk.
-And yet, it is a core value in my family that our kids know the world, history, and understand that things are not right but that one day, they will be.
-Today that burden feels heavier than ever, with tragedy in Afghanistan, the resurgence of Covid-19, devastating flooding in our own community, and so many other things.
+And yet, it is a core value in my family that our kids know the world, history, and understand that things are not right but that one day, because of Jesus, they will be.
+Today that burden feels heavier than ever, with turmoil continuing in Ukraine.

 But it doesn’t equip our kids if we bury our heads in the sand, pretending that everything is okay.
-When we live a life of abiding faith, we find wisdom and words through our connection to Jesus so we can share (in an age-appropriate way) the heaviness of our broken world, all along pointing to God’s sovereignty and promises.
+When we live a life of abiding faith, we find wisdom and words through our connection to Jesus so we can share (in age-appropriate ways) the heaviness of our broken world, all while pointing to God’s sovereignty and promises.